top of page

 The verb 'curb' has its etymological origins in the Middle English word 'curben,' which is thought to be derived from the Old French word 'courber,' meaning 'to bend' or 'to curve.'
 The transition from bending to restraining is intriguing, as it reflects the idea of curbing or bending someone's behavior away from excess or undesirable actions.
 This transformation in meaning occurred over time, and 'curb' came to signify the act of restraining, limiting, or controlling something to maintain order or prevent excess.
 The etymology of 'curb' highlights its historical connection to the notion of bending or guiding behavior in a specific direction, emphasizing its role in maintaining discipline and control in various contexts.

-Find the meaning of curb
+Find the correct meaning of the verb curb:

 Try Again!